moroboxai/moroxel8ai/README.md

   * Takes care of loading all your assets
   * Provides a simple interface for controlling the graphics, audio, and inputs

-To sum up, Moroxel8AI takes care of all the boilerplate required for initializing and running your game in MoroboxAI, and let you simply write your game logic in Lua.
+To sum up, Moroxel8AI takes care of all the boilerplate required for initializing and running your game in MoroboxAI, and lets you focus on coding the game logic in Lua.

 ## License